-102 Resource accounting openSUSE Leap 15.4
+105 Resource accounting openSUSE Leap 15.6

-9.4 Preventing fork bombs with TasksMax
+10.4 Preventing fork bombs with TasksMax

 systemd supports configuring task count limits both for each individual leaf unit, or aggregated on slices.
-Upstream systemd ships with defaults that limit the number of tasks in each unit (15% of the kernel global limit, run /usr/sbin/sysctl.kernel.pid_max to see the total limit).
+Upstream systemd ships with defaults that limit the number of tasks in each unit (15% of the kernel global limit, run /usr/sbin/sysctl kernel.pid\max to see the total limit).
 Each user's slice is limited to 33% of the kernel limit.
-However, this is different for SLE.
+However, this is different for openSUSE Leap.

-9.4.1 Finding the current default TasksMax values
+10.4.1 Finding the current default TasksMax values

-It became apparent, in practice, that there is not a single default that applies to all use cases. openSUSE Leap ships with two custom configurations that override the upstream defaults for system units and for user slices, and sets them both to infinity. /usr/lib/systemd/system.conf.d/ 25-defaults-SLE.conf contains these lines:
+It became apparent, in practice, that there is not a single default that applies to all use cases. openSUSE Leap ships with two custom configurations that override the upstream defaults for system units and for user slices, and sets them both to infinity./usr/lib/systemd/system.conf.d/ 20-defaults-SUSE.conf contains these lines: